Clairity Click-it and Bloomerang

 claire@clairification.com

 P.P.S.
-If you’re an enrolled Clairification School student, your APRIL TIPS are live.
-If you’re not yet enrolled, I hope you’ll join us.
+If you’re an enrolled Clairification School student, your MAY TIPS are live.
+If you’re not yet enrolled, there’s no better time.

 Clairity Click-it, Your Nonprofit Ticket to…